Snakemake + SLURM

 Snakemake 8 has a much easier cluster submission system, so it’ll need to be updated to major version 8, which also requires python version 3.12 to be manually specified

-mamba update -c bioconda -c conda-forge snakemake=8 python=3.12
+mamba update -c bioconda -c conda-forge snakemake=8 python=3.12if you need to install Snakemake

 If you don’t have Snakemake installed, replace mamba update with mamba install

-mamba install -c bioconda -c conda-forge snakemake=8 python=3.12
+mamba install -c bioconda -c conda-forge snakemake=8 python=3.12if you aren’t in a conda environment

 If you aren’t in any conda environment whatsoever, replace mamba update with mamba create -n SOMENAME where SOMENAME is the name you want to give your environment.
 Once created, activate the environment with mamba activate SOMENAME.